La Playuela – A Picture-perfect Beach

 The views from the Cabo Rojo Lighthouse are simply magnificent.If you look toward the north you will see a white crescent beach with bright blue water.
 I was surprised to see one of the most beautiful beaches I have ever seen in Puerto Rico.

 Once we saw it, we knew we had to get over to explore it.
 We asked the lighthouse ranger about the beach and, he said lovingly, "Oh – the jacuzzi?
 That is La Playuela".
 Luckily there are trails that lead right to the beach from the lighthouse.
-Of course you can always just drive to the end of the road to get to the beach!
+Of course you can always just continue to walk (or drive if gate is open) to the end of the road to get to the beach!

 Lunch On the Beach & A Quick Swim